-If you are considering taking a kids yoga teacher, the one you choose is an important decision for the short term and long term.
+If you are considering taking a kids yoga teacher, the one you choose is an important decision for the short term and the long term.

 We’ve been a Registered Children’s Yoga School since 2012.
 And we have seen a lot of schools come and go in that time.
 We’ve stayed up to date on the most current Yoga Alliance standards and navigated our way through the pandemic.

-In this article we share our experience to help you choose the best training FOR YOU, even if it is not our training, so that you can become a confident and qualified children’s yoga teacher.
+In this article we share this experience to help you choose the best training FOR YOU, even if it is not our training, so that you can become a confident and qualified children’s yoga teacher.

 Step #1: Educate Yourself on the Different Levels of Certification for Children’s Yoga Teachers